glacials/twos.dev/src/cold/apple.md

 gold standard of chat apps.
 I’m even feeling the guilty urge to nudge friends towards iPhone so I can use it with them.

-In classic Apple fashion iMessages aren’t between Apple accounts, but devices.
+To users iMessages threads appear to be between contacts, but on the backend they're between contact methods like phone numbers or email addresses.
+Along with Apple's device-first philosophy I presume this is so people don't need an Apple account to use iMessage, but it has quite a few papercuts.
+I recently changed my email address but I need to keep my old one in my Apple account indefinitely so my friends’ threads with me (read: with my old email address) won’t retroactively split.
+I've also encountered unsolvable problems spinning up group chats with [Jordan][https://jm.dev] since he moved to Japan.

-I recently changed my email address but I need to keep my old one in my Apple account indefinitely so my friends’ threads with me won’t retroactively split into two.
+Beyond these rare issues I'm very happy with iMessage.

 Ecosystem effects of iMessage include automatically entering SMS 2FA codes on any device.